Cardinal in serious condition after contracting COVID-19

 He also has joined a chorus of conservative and traditionalist criticism of Francis’ crackdown on the celebration of the old Latin Mass, calling the decision severe and saying he shared the sorrow of Catholics who felt Francis had unfairly attacked them.

 Burke also has warned people that governments were using fear of the pandemic to manipulate people.
-He spoke out against mandator vaccinations in May 2020, saying some in society want to implant microchips in people.
+He spoke out against mandatory vaccinations in May 2020, saying some in society want to implant microchips in people.
 He has said the best weapon for fighting the virus is Jesus Christ.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1